 Proposals should include the following elements:

-Grant awardees will be announced to the campus community at the International Connections Reception on March 5, 2020.
+Grant awardees will be announced at the International Connections Reception on March 7, 2024.

-Grant recipients will be expected to submit a final report at the end of the award period, which will include information about the project’s accomplishments and future plans.
-It also requests information about how the funds were expended.
-If the grant project takes place elsewhere, we expect that a brief presentation of the project and its results be open to the UC Davis community on campus as well.
+Grant recipients will be expected to submit a final report at the end of the award period.
+This will include information about the project’s accomplishments and future plans.
+It will also request information about how the funds were expended.
+If the grant project takes place elsewhere, we expect that a brief presentation of the project and its results will be organized for the UC Davis community on campus as well.